 Kinder Exchange is looking for Coordinators Abroad

-You live in United Sates, Canada, China, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply said, you are a citizen of the world.
+You live in United Sates, Canada, China, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply put, you are a citizen of the world.

 Coordinators are the most important point of contact for families who want to offer their kids an opportunity to participate in a language and cultural exchange.
-Counseling, mediation, motivation to be rigorous and friendship are all part of the job.
-You help families and young people enjoy the most exciting moment of their life by keeping them safe and happy and providing the environment to succeed in a language and cultural exchange program abroad.
+Counselling, mediation, a strong work ethic with a meticulous approach, and a friendly, positive, optimistic, outgoing personality are all part of the job.
+You help families and young people enjoy the most exciting moments of their life by keeping them safe and happy and providing the environment to succeed in a language and cultural exchange program abroad.

 You receive on-going support from our Head office in France.
 This covers training and advice on a variety of challenging roles.
 These roles vary from developing a social network in your country, answering requests for an exchange from French and international families, checking registration forms as well as application files, screening host families, and developing proposals to present the most relevant exchange programs to these families.

 What does a Local Co-ordinator do?

 - Prospect schools, high schools, music or sports academy, teachers…in a nutshell build a social network